“Mom… Dad… I’d like you to meet my partner.”

 Cruise Virgins is a short story about two young men experiencing their first gay cruise.

-You'll meet some of the characters in my novel If I Seem Quiet....
-It's a perfect intro to that story.
+You'll meet some of the characters from "Gay Tales for the New Millennium."
+It's a perfect introduction to that series.

 You'll receive complete instructions on how to download your free eBook to almost any device, including Kindle, Nook, Kobo e-reader, iPad, iPhone, iPod, Android phone or tablet, or your computer.